Beyond heat baths II: Framework for generalized thermodynamic resource theories: Defining thermodynamic resource theories

 The fixed-eigensubspace condition has previously been mentioned in a specialized context.
 The resource theory for entropy has been portrayed as a Helmholtz theory in which all Hamiltonians are trivial: $H = 0$~\cite{HHOLong,GourMNSYH13,BrandaoHNOW14}.
 This portrayal was generalized~\cite{YungerHalpernR14}: The entropy theory is equivalent to a Helmholtz theory in which (i) every $\supp( \rho )$ occupies one energy eigensubspace $\mathcal{H}_0$ and (ii) $\mathcal{H}_0$ is the only subspace transformed nontrivially by free unitaries.
 The fixed-eigensubspace condition generalizes and sharpens the claims in~\cite{HHOLong,GourMNSYH13,BrandaoHNOW14,YungerHalpernR14}: The entropy theory (having the natural variables $E$, $V$, and $N$) is equivalent to a Helmholtz theory in which (i) every state's $\supp(\rho)$ occupies one eigensubspace $\mathcal{H}_0$ shared by the state's $H$, $V$, and $N$ and (ii) $\mathcal{H}_0$ is the only subspace transformed nontrivially by any free unitary.
 The entropy theory models physical transformations that conserve the total energy, volume, and particle number.

 Not only the entropy theory, but also every other thermodynamic resource theory, can be viewed as having ``behind-the-scenes'' $X_i$'s.
-Every Helmholtz-theory system appears to correspond to a $V$ and an $N$ that share an eigensubspace $\mathcal{H}_0$ in which $\supp(\rho)$ remains. ``All the action takes place'' in $\mathcal{H}_0$.
+A Helmholtz-theory system corresponds to a $V$ and an $N$ that share an eigensubspace $\mathcal{H}_0$ in which $\supp(\rho)$ remains. ``All the action takes place'' in $\mathcal{H}_0$.

 The fixed-eigensubspace $X_i$ do not directly affect previously established results.
 Yet these $X_i$ matter for four reasons: (1) These $X_i$ clarify the relationship between the much-used Helmholtz and entropy theories.
 (2) The $N$'s in Helmholtz theories invite a reconsideration of what ``one-shot statistical mechanics'' means (as discussed in Sec.~\ref{section:Discussion}.\ref{section:OneShot}).
 (3) The existence of these $X_i$ can be viewed as an assumption implicit in thermodynamic resource theories.
 Identifying one's assumptions is advisable.
 (4) These $X_i$ must exist for resource theories to model thermodynamics in all its natural-variable--containing glory.